joeytakeda/misc/table.md

 Attributes  [att.global](#att.global)  (@xml:id, @n, @xml:lang, @xml:base, @xml:space) ( [att.global.rendition](#att.global.rendition)  (@rend, @style, @rendition)) ( [att.global.analytic](#att.global.analytic)  (@ana)) ( [att.global.responsibility](#att.global.responsibility)  (@cert, @resp)) ( [att.global.source](#att.global.source)  (@source))  [att.segLike](#att.segLike)  (@function) ( [att.datcat](#att.datcat)  (@datcat, @valueDatcat)) ( [att.fragmentable](#att.fragmentable)  (@part))  [att.typed](#att.typed)  (@type, @subtype)  [att.linguistic](#att.linguistic)  (@lemma, @lemmaRef, @pos, @msd, @join)
-@forceindicates the extent to which this punctuation mark conventionally separates words or phrases **Status**Optional**Datatype**teidata.enumerated**Legal values are:**strongthe punctuation mark is a word separatorweakthe punctuation mark is not a word separatorinterthe punctuation mark may or may not be a word separator
+@forceindicates the extent to which this punctuation mark conventionally separates words or phrases **Status**Optional**Datatype**teidata.enumerated**Legal values are:**

+strong the punctuation mark is a word separatorthe punctuation mark is a word separatorweak the punctuation mark is not a word separatorthe punctuation mark is not a word separatorinter the punctuation mark may or may not be a word separatorthe punctuation mark may or may not be a word separator

 @unitprovides a name for the kind of unit delimited by this punctuation mark.
 **Status**Optional**Datatype**teidata.enumerated
 @preindicates whether this punctuation mark precedes or follows the unit it delimits.